frankroscoe/frankroscoe-com/README.md

 - **GitHub Pages** – hosting and deployment
 - **MIT License** – open‑source clarity and professionalism

+## 🧹 Linting and Workflow Notes
+This project uses [Stylelint](https://stylelint.io/) with the stylelint‑config‑standard ruleset to enforce consistent, accessible CSS.

+### Rule Adjustments
+Most rules are kept strict to model best practices.
+One exception is:

+- **Rule name: no‑descending‑specificity**
+  Disabled in the Stylelint configuration file (.stylelintrc.json) with the setting:
+  *no‑descending‑specificity set to null*

+  - This rule was repeatedly flagging footer vs. navigation link selectors even when ordered logically.
+  - For teaching clarity and recruiter readability, selectors are grouped by component (footer styles together, nav styles together) rather than strictly by cascade math.
+  - Documenting this override shows students how to balance strict linting with practical maintainability.

+### JavaScript Notes
+No project JavaScript files exist yet, so ESLint is not configured.
+ESLint will be added if and when JavaScript is introduced.

 ## 🔮 Future Enhancements
 - Adds a Key Achievements page to highlight milestone projects.
 - Implements CI/CD automation with GitHub Actions for linting, accessibility checks, and build badges.